InternetHealthReport/gsoc/ideas.md

 ### IHR Status Page

-**Brief explanation:** Things breaks easily, so we need a status page that tells us which service are running as usual and which one are not.
+**Brief explanation:** Things breaks easily, so we need a status page that tells us which services are running as usual and which one are not.
 This page could also provide a machine-readable JSON object so that we can automate email alerts when something is not running as usual.
+It would also be nice to keep historical availability data.

+We provide datasets in different formats (e.g., RUST API, files on an FTP server), which need to be monitored.
+Thus, there can be different liveness checks, e.g., that an API responds (and also gives results), that a file exists, etc.

+The project should use, or build on top of, an existing monitoring solution, should be maintainable, and extendable if we add new datasets in the future.

 **Expected results:**
 - Find a suitable monitoring tool that can be used as a base for this project